Fulgerul CFR Chișinău: 1924–25 Divizia A

 ^{1} Fulgerul was disqualified, the result being annulled.

-In 1925 the "CFR Chisinau Regiment" team was renamed the Fulgerul CFR Chișinău.
+In 1925 the "CFR Chișinău Regiment" team was renamed the Fulgerul CFR Chișinău.
 In the next season (1925–26 Divizia A) the team won the Bessarabia championship again.
 In the quarterfinals of the Romanian championship, they met Hakoah Chernivtsi, defeating them with the score of 1–0.
-In the semifinals, Fulgerul dueled with Juventus Bucharest, in the first match there was a tie, 2–2, and in the replay Chisinau lost 4–1.
+In the semifinals, Fulgerul dueled with Juventus Bucharest, in the first match there was a tie, 2–2, and in the replay Chișinău lost 4–1.

 Among the most important players who played for Fulgerul CFR Chișinău are Iozsef Kilianovits and Albert Ströck, both of whom also played for the Romania national football team.